swisskyrepo/DamnWebScanner/README.md

 - Basic page to list the vulnerabilities URL and TYPE
 - Time based SQLi scanner using polyglot vectors (MySQL, SQLite, Oracle, Postgresql, SQL Server)
 - New logo for the extension
-- Re-use your cookies to get access to page with cookie-authentication
+- Re-use your cookies and user-agent to get access to page with cookie-authentication

 ## TODO - Work in progress
 - Should detect target in source code.. (list of targets, then launch scan)